 Despite the delays and the need to code the UI from scratch in AS3, I think it was ultimately the right decision.
 Stagecraft 2 is a much better platform – Stagecraft 2.5.1 to be precise.
-It was a great opportunity to learn how to write optimal code and use hardware acceleration effectively on resource constrained devices.
-I’ll be doing some tutorials on this in the near future, but here’s the key points to observe when developing for such platforms:
+It was a great opportunity to learn how to write optimal code and use hardware acceleration effectively on a resource constrained device.
+Regardless of which technology you’re using, here are some key things to be aware of when developing for such platforms:

-This may sound obvious, but ensure you nest as few things as possible, keeping the display list as shallow as possible.
-Stagecraft needs to traverse through the display list, working out which areas of the screen to redraw.
-This is similar to how the desktop Flash Player handles redraws, but with some key differences to how it decides what needs redrawing, how it tackles moving display objects and how it delegates the work of updating the frame buffer – a subject for another time.
-Mostly importantly, if you’re developing for a resource constrained device (such as mobile or set top box), you’ll have very limited CPU power, even if the device’s GPU (graphics processing unit) affords you great hardware acceleration capabilities.
-So, before Stagecraft can delegate any work to hardware, it enumerates changes in the display list in software.
-Complex display list heirarchies are a headache for some of the low-powered CPUs found in mobiles and set top boxes and this’ll show up as rocketing CPU usage, low framerates and few spare ‘DoPlays’ in Stagecraft (spare work cycles).
-By keeping your display list shallow, with only the bare minimum of display objects on stage at any one time, you’ll be making life easier for Stagecraft by doing less work on the CPU – whether or not graphics are drawn in software or hardware.
+In AIR/Stagecraft we’re talking about limiting display list hierarchy complexity; in HTML5 we’re talking about reducing the DOM complexity.
+Stagecraft (or whatever display engine you’re using) needs to traverse through the display list (or DOM), working out which areas of the screen to redraw.
+This is somewhat similar to how the desktop Flash Player handles redraws, but with some key differences to how it decides what needs redrawing, how it tackles moving display objects and how it delegates the work of updating the frame buffer – a subject for another time.
+Mostly importantly, if you’re developing for a resource constrained device (such as mobile or Set Top Box), you’ll have very limited CPU power, even if the device’s GPU (Graphics Processing Unit) affords you great hardware acceleration capabilities.
+So, before you can delegate any graphics compositing work to hardware, you must enumerate changes in the display list in software, right?
+Complex display lists are a headache for some of the low-powered CPUs found in mobiles and Set Top Boxes and this will show up as rocketing CPU usage, low framerates and few spare work cycles – AKA ‘DoPlays’ in Stagecraft.
+By keeping your display list shallow, with only the bare minimum of display objects on stage at any one time, you’ll be making life easier for the CPU – whether or not graphics are thereafter drawn in software or hardware.

 - Benchmark everything